Sergi Jikia: Contributions

 Sergi Jikia has worked on Turkish philology, dialectology of Turkish languages, Turkish language history, Turkish historical sources, Turkish-Georgian relations, and Eastern Anatolian and Azerbaijani dialects of Turkish.
 He studied Georgian, Megrelian and Laz texts in Evliya Çelebi's Seyahatnâme.
 He published Defter-i Mufassal-i Vilayet-i Georgia, dated 1595, with the original text, Georgian translation, analysis and explanations as The Great Book of the Tbilisi Vilayet.
 He also studied Laz-Turkish relations.
 Jikia prepared Georgian-Turkish dictionaries Azerbaijan compiling Georgian textbooks for schools in Turkey.
 Jikia is the author of Turkish reading passages published in Georgia and Saint Petersburg.

 Awards and honours

 Sergi Jikia was awarded the medal for valiant labour in the great patriotic war 1941-1945 and the degree of a candidate of philological sciences in 1946.
 In 1956 he received the degree of a doctor of philological sciences and next year he became a professor.
 In 1961, Sergi Jikia was awarded the title of an honored person of the Georgian SSR.
 He was awarded a medal for labor bravery in 1961.

 Legacy

 A street in Tbilisi is named after Sergi Jikia.
-The book "Founder of Georgian Turkology: Sergi Jikia" about the life of Sergi Jikia was written by Ia Duduchava and translated into Turkish by Ilyas Ustuner.
+The book "Founder of Georgian Turkology: Sergi Jikia" about the life of Sergi Jikia was written by Ia Duduchava and translated into Turkish by Ilyas Ustunyer.